4ms/metamodule-docs-website/docs/preferences.md

 -  __Knob Catchup Mode__

+     When you load a patch or change Knob Sets, the physical knobs might not be in the same position as the virtual knobs they're mapped to.
+Each Knob Catchup Mode does something different to handle this situation:

+       - **Track if knob moves:** This jumps the virtual knob's value as soon as you turn the physical knob.
+       - **Track when equal:** The virtual knob will start tracking the physical knob when they are equal.
+       - **Linear Fade:** The virtual knob will always change in the same direction as you turn the physical knob, but it might by larger or smaller amounts.

    [![Knob Catchup Mode Prefs](./img/prefs-knob-catchup.png){ .wide-240 }](./img/prefs-knob-catchup.png)

 </div>
+   In **Track when equal** mode, there is an additional option to allow jumping out-of-range parameters.
+This is a rare situation that can occur if a knob or switch is mapped in two different knob sets with different min/max ranges, or is manually adjusted outside of the mapping's min/max range.
+If the virtual knob's value is set to a position that's outside of the min/max range of the current knob set, then checking this option will allow the virtual knob to start tracking when the physical knob is moved as close as possible.
+Otherwise if this is not checked, the virtual knob will not be accessible from the current knobset.
+If you are unsure, we recommend checking this option.
 <div class="grid cards" markdown>

 -  __Patch File__

+     **Startup Patch:** the patch that's played when the module first starts up.
+     If this checkbox is checked then the patch shown below will be played.
+     You can change the Startup Patch by going to a patch and selecting "Startup Patch" in the File menu.
+See [Patch File Menu](module_patch_settings.md#patch-file-menu)

+     **Max Open Patches:** The maximum number of patches that are allowed to be open at one time.
+Opening additional patches will automatically close the oldest patch that doesn't have unsaved changes.
+If all open patches have unsaved changes then a warning will pop up, asking you to close some patches.

    [![Patch File Prefs](./img/prefs-patchfile.png){ .wide-240 }](./img/prefs-patchfile.png)